Wednesday, 13 November 2024

 Unsurprisingly, during the inquiry a very small number of people raised concerns about the teaching of gender diversity, sexuality, relationships and sex education in schools, often with reference to Respectful Relationships and Safe Schools programs.
 Although we did receive strong endorsements of these programs, we also saw some people suggest they did not have a place in our education system.
 There was talk of politicising schools, implying that identity is in some way a choice, as if it was as simple as who you are and who you should be.
 Children deserve schools that are equipped to understand and listen to them as they grow up and understand their place in this world.
 Any attempt to erase that opportunity is shameful and setting kids up for failure.

+Before concluding, I would like to give a shout-out to my colleague Aiv Puglielli for his minority report.
 In particular I want to echo his comments about the need for strict needs-based funding for both public and private schools, access to mental health services in schools, teachers being underpaid and overworked and opportunities to support LGBTIQA+ students in the schooling system.
 The learning and growing that children do in our schools often determines the path that they will follow in life.
 We owe it to our Victorian children to give them the best environment to learn and explore in.
 With that in mind, I look forward to seeing the government’s considered response to this report in due course.